Supporting A Loved One

 Often it’s the smallest gestures that can make the biggest impact.
 Ask if there is anything you can do to help the person.
 It may be helping out around the home, accompanying them to visit the doctor or going for a walk together.
 Take their lead and be gently encouraging.

-Be careful of language
+Be careful with your language

 Feelings of mental illness can be very confusing and distressing, especially if there doesn’t seem to be an obvious cause.
 Be careful about using phrases like “You’ll get over it”, or “Cheer up” really aren’t helpful.
 What the person needs is a safe space and someone to listen without judgment.
 They aren’t looking for you to solve their illness, they may just need to share.